Bill Thomas (American writer, born 1934)

-Bill Thomas (November 11, 1934 – June 3, 2009) was an American author and photojournalist, the son of William Roy Thomas and Margaret Elizabeth (Crabtree) Thomas born on the family farm near Glendale, Kentucky.
+Bill Thomas (November 11, 1934 – June 3, 2009) was an American author and photojournalist.

+Thomas was born November 11, 1934, to William Roy Thomas and Margaret Elizabeth (Crabtree).
+He was born on the family farm near Glendale, Kentucky.
-Biography

-Thomas reported for the Park City Daily News, while attending Western Kentucky University.
-Upon graduation, he accepted a commission in the US Army Reserve, and trained in 1958 at Ft.
-Holobird, Maryland.
-Thomas was later employed by United Press International in Louisville, Kentucky, and then The Cincinnati Enquirer in 1962.
+While attending Western Kentucky University, Thomas reported for the Park City Daily News.
+Upon graduation, he accepted a commission in the US Army Reserve and trained in 1958 at Fort Holabird in Baltimore, Maryland.
+He was later employed by United Press International in Louisville, Kentucky, and then The Cincinnati Enquirer in 1962.
 He was promoted to Travel Editor at the Enquirer.

-Thomas left the Enquirer in 1966, to freelance for a number of newspapers and magazines.
+Thomas left the Enquirer in 1966 to freelance for a number of newspapers and magazines.
 His work focused in the areas of outdoors, travel, and human interest, and was published in Field & Stream, Woodall's Trailer Travel, Outdoor Life, The Saturday Evening Post, and many other periodicals.

+He published his first book in 1974.

 In 1976, Thomas received the National Geographic Award for Photography.
-Thomas published his first book in 1974.